ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

    2. ..to specify an additional, *local* alias for module carrying these names, using the normal ``as`` keyword,
    3. ..to restrict the imports for non-alias names to only their ``qualified`` form.

-4. In a similar vein, the export list entries shall be *additionally* extended to allow ``aliases`` and ``aliases-hiding`` keywords to signify a request to re-export a subset of aliases previously imported from another module.
+4. In a similar vein, the export list entries shall be *additionally* extended to allow ``aliases`` and ``aliases_hiding`` keywords to signify a request to re-export a subset of aliases previously imported from another module.
 The keyword is (optionally, in cases of ``aliases``) followed by a name subset specification list.
 This extension allows for a controlled, but non-obstructed flow of level-1 names across modules.

 5. All of the above to be guarded, naturally by a language pragma, such as ``StructuredImports``, or ``SmugglingAliases``.